BYUCamachoLab/Photonics-Bootcamp/README.md

 address instead of a relative file in the repository.
 This way, when the notebook is downloaded independently, the links and images will not be broken.

+JupyterBook by default runs all the notebooks within the repository when generating the site.
+Because many of the notebooks contain lengthy simulations that we don't want to run on the deployment server, this behavior has been turned off.
+Therefore, when pushing new notebooks to the repository, you should have already run the notebooks from top to bottom in a fresh kernel to ensure all the outputs (plots and results) are present.

 ## Deployment

 By default, pushes or pull requests merged on "master" automatically trigger a